 It is unclear how this could affect the program’s ability to be agile in responding to urgent warfighter needs.
 The quick integration of the Battlefield Airborne Communications Node onto two Block 20s, for example, was not originally included in the program plan.
 But senior Pentagon officials have praised program officials for quickly deploying the system, which is helping provide tactical communications to soldiers in Afghanistan.

-[Editor’s note: An earlier version of this story reported different numbers for planned Global Hawks due to an error in the Defense Department’s acquisition decision memorandum.
+[Editor’s note: An earlier version of this story reported different numbers for planned Global Hawks due to an error in the’s acquisition decision memorandum.
 This version has been updated.]